datazip-inc/olake-ui/api-contract.md

       "name": "string",
       "type": "string",
       "config": "json",
-      "version":"string", // to create a job same version of destination and same version of source required }
+      "version":"string" // to create a job same version of destination and same version of source required }
   }
   ```